nikhil550/fabric-samples/auction/ascending-auction/README.md

 node appOrg2.js
 ```

-The Org2 application starts the same listener and logic as Org1.
+The Org2 application starts the same smart contract listener as Org1 and uses the same logic to maximize revenue from the action.
 However, Org2 application will also start an auction for tickets.
-After the auction is created, you can see each application start the logic of interacting with the auction using the auction administrator identity.
-You will see organization adding the bids and asks for tickets from their organization to the auction.
-You will also see the applications trying to create new rounds or close the final round.
-Many of those transactions will be rejected if the auction is still active.
+After the auction is created, the smart contract will emit an event that informs both Org1 and Org2 that an auction for tickets has been created.
+Each application will start adding bids and asks to the auction.
+The applications will also try to raise the auction price by creating new rounds or close the round with the highest price.
+Many of those transactions will be rejected if the other organization is still adding asks or bids.
 You will also see the occasional read/write error when the two applications try to update the auction at the same time.
 Neither application communicates or coordinates with each other.

+While the two applications are run by organization administrators, it is possible for buyers and sellers to interact with the auction directly.
+Bidders would add their bids and try to close the auction at the lowest price possible, while sellers would add their asks and try to raise the auction price as high as possible by creating new rounds.
+The same checks that allow the two auction administrators to interact with the auction without coordinating would allow buyers and sellers to follow their self interest without changing the auction outcome.

 The two test network organizations will eventually agree on a closing round and price for the auction.
 When the auction is closed and ended, you will see each organizations application print the final auction round:
 ```